Sunette Loubser

 Sunette Loubser (born 26 September 1982) is a South African former cricketer who played primarily as a right-arm off break bowler.
-She appeared in two Test matches, 60 One Day Internationals and 43 Twenty20 Internationals for South Africa between 2007 and 2014, including captaining the side in 2009.
-At the time of her retirement she was South Africa's leading wicket-taker in One Day Internationals.
+She appeared in two Test matches, 60 One Day Internationals (ODIs) and 43 Twenty20 Internationals (T20Is) for South Africa between 2007 and 2014, including captaining the side in 2009.
+At the time of her retirement she was South Africa's leading wicket-taker in ODIs.
 She played domestic cricket for Boland.

 Early life and career

 Loubser first played cricket aged seven, alongside boys in the garden.
 She later joined a cricket club, and made her debut for Boland at the age of 15.
 Originally, she opened the bowling, but after breaking her ankle in 2000, she changed style to become an off spinner.
 She took on the captaincy of Boland in 2005.
-Two years later, she made her international cricket debut when she was selected to play in a One Day International (ODI) against Pakistan.
+Two years later, she made her international cricket debut when she was selected to play in an ODI against Pakistan.
 She bowled ten overs without claiming a wicket, but her figures of nought for 16 were the most economical of the match.
 Later that year, she made her first Test appearance, and helped South Africa to their first win in the format.
 She took five wickets in the first innings, and a further three in the second, as South Africa beat the Netherlands by 159 runs.
 The following year, Loubser took six wickets and conceded just three runs during the opening match of the 2008 Women's Cricket World Cup Qualifier, against Bermuda.
 In the match, which did not have ODI status, Bermuda were bowled out for 13 runs, which South Africa chased down in less than one over.
-Loubser finished the tournament, which South Africa won, as the leading wicket-taker.
+Loubser was the leading wicket-taker of the tournament, which South Africa won.